 These seminars will address the challenges of historical research on popular media and performance culture.
 Due to their ephemeral nature, these practices left limited remains and their archival scope is often incomplete and biased.
 The sessions will introduce and discuss alternative sources and methods, such as oral, visual, and material sources, as well as concepts like enchantment, the popular, and counter-archive as complementary tools for the analysis of media and performance histories.

-How to piece together a historical narrative based on very limited and highly fragmented sources?
+How to piece together a coherent historical narrative based on very limited and highly fragmented sources?
 How to deal with historical characters who did a great deal of self-staging?
-How reliable are the sources they circulated about themselves, their shows and exhibits?
-What is the role of objects and artefacts in historical analysis and how can we make sense of their performative effect?
-What impact do (new) visual media and technologies have on our gaze?
-To what extent do they influence beauty ideals and even (pseudo) science?
-What is the role of the carnivalesque and how to interpret the presence of "grotesque" bodies in historical sources?
+How to mediate voices that are not represented in the archive or have been silenced in the past?
+Can we rely on oral sources, and how do we decipher the narratives that individuals weave about themselves, their performances, and exhibitions?
+What role do objects and artifacts play in historical analysis, and how can we make sense of their performative impact?

-The series is organized in the framework of Science at the Fair: Performing Knowledge and Technology in Western Europe, 1850-1914 (www.scifair.eu) a five-year research project coordinated by Nele Wynants, funded by the European Research Council (ERC). www.scifair.eu
+This series is organized in the framework of Science at the Fair: Performing Knowledge and Technology in Western Europe, 1850-1914 (www.scifair.eu), a five-year research project coordinated by Nele Wynants, funded by the European Research Council (ERC).